-Monetary assets and liabilities denominated in foreign currencies are translated to the applicable functional currency at the prevailing period end exchange rate.
+Monetary assets and liabilities denominated in foreign currencies are translated to the functional currency at the rates of exchange at the consolidated statement of financial position date.
 Non-monetary assets and liabilities are translated at transaction date exchange rates.
-Revenue and expense items in foreign currencies are translated at the rates of exchange in effect at the time of the transactions.
+Revenue and expenses are translated at the exchange rate at the date of the transaction, except depreciation, and amortisation, which are translated at the rates of exchange applicable to the related assets, and share based compensation expense, which is translated at the rates of exchange applicable at the date of grant of the share-based compensation.
 Translation gains and losses are included in operations.